-The capital of Ireland has managed to attract some of the world’s biggest brands including Amazon, Twitter, LinkedIn, Facebook, Pfizer, Johnson & Johnson, and many others.
+The capital of Ireland has managed to attract some of the world’s biggest brands, including Amazon, Twitter, LinkedIn, Facebook, Pfizer, Johnson & Johnson, and many others.
 Setting up offices and regional headquarters in Dublin has benefitted hundreds of foreign firms.
 Here is a look at what makes Dublin so appealing to so many big businesses.

 The Irish government has actively sought to attract foreign companies.
 Ireland has some of the lowest corporate tax rates in all of Europe.
 According to IDA Ireland the country’s corporate tax rate stood at 12.5% in 2019.
 This compares very favorably against Germany (30%), Italy (24%), Estonia (20%), and UK (19%).
 Over a thousand foreign companies have chosen Dublin as their European base.
 Low taxes are not the only attraction.
 Ireland ranks 5 among 31 European countries on the ease of doing business.
 Ireland’s GDP per capita is the third highest worldwide.
 Positive GDP growth and low unemployment in recent years made Ireland one of the healthiest economies in Europe.

 Ireland has a vast migrant population.
-The Central Statistics Office (CSO) of Ireland reported in April 2020 that there were 644,400 non-Irish citizens dwelling in the country.
+The Central Statistics Office (CSO) of Ireland reported in April 2020 that 644,400 non-Irish citizens were dwelling in the country.
 They comprised 12.9% of Ireland’s population.
 The largest migrant communities in Ireland are from Poland (122,515), UK (103,113), Lithuania (36,552), Romania (29,186), Latvia (19,933), Brazil (13,640), Spain (12,112), Italy (11,732), France (11,661), and Germany (11,531).
-The multicultural and multilingual characteristic of Dublin makes it easier to find suitable resources for just about any kind of business activity.
+Dublin’s multicultural and multilingual characteristic makes it easier to find suitable resources for just about any kind of business activity.
 A January 2020 study by global recruitment firm Adecco ranked Dublin among the top locations worldwide for attracting, retaining, nurturing, and educating skilled workers.
 Ireland is a lively society and one of the most open economies in the world.
 Migrants in Ireland regularly send remittances via the Ria Money Transfer App and other channels to support their families in their home countries.

 Logistics and transportation

 In 2018 Ireland as a whole was reported to have one of the best logistics infrastructures in Europe.
 This is a vital consideration for many foreign firms planning to relocate here.
 Logistics and transportation systems in Ireland are also comparatively less expensive than in the UK and Germany.
-Since Brexit, Ireland also enjoys a unique proximity and preferential bilateral relations with the UK.
+Since Brexit, Ireland also enjoys unique proximity and preferential bilateral relations with the UK.
 This makes it a choice destination for many EU firms.

 About the author: